judekigsepc/BLOG-API/README.md

 # Blog api
- This is the api of my blog project made with node js
+ This is the api of my blog project built with express and mongo db